 Yesterday evening, I had the privilege of attending my first Sacramento Swop Meet attended by of all of the local wedding vendors from around the Sacramento area.
 The event, a bi-monthly social mix-up, was hosted by the editorial staff of Sacramento Bride and Groom magazine at the beautiful Lake Natoma Inn in Folsom, CA. I saw the gathering as the perfect opportunity to introduce myself and my business, Greener Visuals Wedding Photography, to all of the wedding planners, florists, DJs, venue managers and other photographers in my area.
 I’m quickly learning that so much of what makes a business great is who you know and your willingness to help out others.
 I found the whole experience a really inviting one.
 From the moment I walked in the door, SacBride.com publisher Tami Miller and saleswoman Lisa Duncan took turns showing me around and introducing me to the other vendors.
 I spent the evening mingling, enjoying the complimentary drinks and appetizers while learning about my fellow wedding vendors.
 I met a lot of great, friendly people who were anxious to tell me about their businesses.
 I was struck by the stories they related to me about how they became involved in the wedding industry.
 No two people had the same story as to how they got involved in weddings, but it was clear that each was passionate about their specialized area.
 Everyone I spoke with was so generous with their time and knowledge.
 For a young up-and-coming wedding photographer like myself, I was very impressed with the sense of community the event provided.
 How great is it that these professionals gather together to network, make friends, all sharing the common goal of creating a better experience for potential wedding couples.
 It was immediately apparent that everyone was on the same page.
 I’m already looking forward to the next meet-up.

-It’s great to be associated with such a top notch organization aimed at maintaining quality wedding photojournalism.
-I’m proud to be apart of it and I wanted to share with all of you.
+It’s great to be associated with such a top-notch organization like the Wedding Photojournalist Association that’s aimed at maintaining quality wedding photojournalism.
+I’m proud to be a part of it and I wanted to share with all of you.
 For brides-to-be, now is a great time to book your wedding photographer.
 I still have plenty of dates open but they are starting to fill up fast.
 Always a good thing.
-I’m really looking forward to the new wedding season but for now I’ll enjoy the winter holidays.
+I’m really looking forward to the new wedding season but for now, I’ll enjoy the winter holidays.
 Happy New Year everyone!